SHOUKAGA/SHOUKAGA/README.md

 Some more about me:
 What is my name?
 You can just call me Shoukaga or just Kaga.
 Pronouns: She/Her/They/Them
 I am infact trans like my bio suggests, and I haven't shared it around much, but here I am fine to say so due to anonymity and well that is who I am.
-Being Trans doesn't define my who idenity, but it defines my gender and that is what I am proud to be even if the world is against fellow trans people.
+Being Trans doesn't define my whole idenity, but it defines my gender and that is what I am proud to be even if the world is against fellow trans people.

 My coding projects:
 My website